iCarrin/Personal-Portfolio/README.md

 # Overview

-This web page was designed as a personal portfolio to show off all of the project I make (this page it's self kid of doubled that number).
+[This web]{https://icarrin.github.io/Personal-Portfolio/} page was designed as a personal portfolio to show off all of the project I make (this page it's self kid of doubled that number).

 I also made this page as a way for me to get some practice using react which I've been learning.

 [Software Demo Video](https://youtu.be/IG4L4A6t0A4)

 # Development Environment